mszegedy/plea/story/ch-7.md

 "A friend of ours who lives in Surkhant," explained Artemis.
 "She's Hungarian."

-"And she has a working phone line...?"
+"And she has a working phone line…?"

 "Sofia, practically _everyone_ has a working phone line," said Alexey.
 "It's just Shtchavel House that's stuck in the Age of Steam."